MontiCore/MCPython/report.md

 ureg = UnitRegistry()
 ```

-Thus, given an example SIPython script, like the following one:
+To show how the generated Python script of a SIPython script looks like, the following snippet displays an example SIPython script.

 ```python
 # This is an example script of a unit type supporting python-like language